salmon sushi bake

 Classic sauce combos for salmon sushi bake include:

-• Spicy Mayo: A creamy, zesty sauce that adds heat and richness
+• Spicy Mayo: A smooth, tangy sauce that brings a kick of heat and creamy richness to every bite.

-• Unagi Sauce: Sweet and savory glaze that complements salmon perfectly
+• Unagi Sauce: A sweet and savory glaze that enhances the flavor of salmon with a rich, umami depth.

 • Ponzu: Citrus-based sauce bringing bright, tangy notes

-When picking toppings, aim for texture and flavor balance.
-Here are some great options for your salmon sushi bake:
+When choosing toppings, go for a balance of texture and flavor.
+Here are some excellent additions to elevate your salmon sushi bake:

 • Fresh avocado slices for creamy texture